wehlutyk/thesis/content/3-gistr-4-results.md

 > $\text{lemmas}(c(u_c))$: "crisis", "happen", "today", "solve", "midnight"

 Such that $\lambda(u_a, u_b) = 0$ and $\lambda(u_a, u_c) = \lambda(u_b, u_c) = 3$.
-$\lambda$ thus measures differences in content words and is blind to minor transformations, such as changes of stopwords or word inflexions.
+$\lambda$ thus measures differences in content lemmas and obviates minor transformations such as changes of stopwords or word inflexions.
 In order to have a uniform quantity across utterances of different lengths, we define the *transformation rate* $\rho$ as the normalised distance between two utterances:

 $$\rho(u, u') = \frac{\lambda(u, u')}{\max\left(|c(u)|_w, |c(u')|_w\right)}$$